syntacticsolutions/vue-virtual-table-scroller/README.md

 ## Usage:

-data - JSON - required: The data that you want to render in your table rowHeight - Number - required - The height of the row header - JSON - required - The configuration for defining display order, sortable columns, data types, and data output transformations.
+data - JSON - required: The data that you want to render in your table<br/>
+rowHeight - Number - required - The height of the row<br/>
+header - JSON - required - The configuration for defining display order, sortable columns, data types, and data output transformations.

 ```vue